adxthya/notes/_posts/2025-05-20-the-brain-the-story-of-you.md

 - Hanna Bosley experiences colors when she looks at letters.
 For her J is purple and T is red.
 Similarly a color is associated with every letter.
 She has a perceptual experience known as synesthesia.
 - Synesthesia is a condition in which senses (or in some cases concepts) are blended.
 There are many different kinds of synesthesia.
 Some taste words.
 Some see sounds as colors.
 ### Believing what our brains tell us
-- People experiencing schizophrenic episode, it never strucks to them that something is strange.
+- People experiencing schizophrenic episode, it never struck to them that something is strange.
 Because they believes the narrative told by the sum of their brain chemistry.
 ### TimeWrap
 - The way our brain experience time can also be strange.
 In some situations, Our reality runs more slowly or more quickly.
 - The subjective experience of time slowing has been reported in a variety of life-threatening experiences.